shinke-li/shinke-li.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I am a Post-doc research fellow in Faculty of Engineering at National University of Singapore (NUS).
 Before that, I was a Ph.D. student in NUS supervised by [Prof. Chee Yeow Meng](https://scholar.google.com/citations?user=99AJNXEAAAAJ&hl=zh-CN).
 My thesis topic is "Towards Dataset Construction for 3D Understanding".
 I received M. Sc (Electrical & Computer Engineering) from NUS.
 I was also hired as a research assistant at IORA, NUS, working on serveral innovative projects of deep learning visual applications.
 Besides the vision-based projects, I have also interested in the implementation of machine learning techiniques on medical applications.
-My research work was published in a series of top conferences, including CVPR, ICCV, NeurIPS, ACM MM and AAAI
+My research work was published in a series of top conferences, including CVPR, ICCV, NeurIPS, ACM MM and AAAI.

 My Current Research Topics:
 * Deep Learning on 3D Point Cloud